Cintas Center – Xavier Musketeers

-15 years in and Cintas Center is finally making its mark as one of college basketball’s toughest places for opposing teams to play.
+After debuting in 2000, the Cintas Center is finally making its mark as one of college basketball’s toughest places for opposing teams to play.
 Tucked into the school’s campus in the Cincinnati neighborhood of Evanston, frequent sellout crowds of 10,000+ pack the place to see the Musketeers square off against old rivals like Cincinnati and intense Big East competition.

 The food choices are mostly traditional stadium fare with prices in the $4-$8 range.
-A recommended find is the “Prime Time Player,” a smoked sausage topped with fried onions, pulled pork and barbeque sauce from local favorite Montgomery Inn.
+A recommended find is the “Prime Time Player,” a smoked sausage topped with fried onions, pulled pork and barbecue sauce from local favorite Montgomery Inn.

 Beer is sold across the main concession areas, with domestics on draft for $7.
 You can find a wider selection and a great view of the action at D’artagnan’s Deck, at the top of the upper bowl behind Section 200.
 There’s a rotating selection here with a number of local brews available.